Machine Learning Engineer, AI Foundations

 Create job alert

 The mission of the Waymo AI Foundations team is to develop machine learning solutions addressing open problems in autonomous driving, towards the goal of safely operating Waymo vehicles in dozens of cities and under all driving conditions.
+As part of our work, we also initiate and foster collaborations with other research teams in Alphabet.
 AI Foundations areas that we are currently focusing on include reinforcement learning, learning from demonstration, generative modeling, Bayesian inference, hierarchical learning, and robust evaluation.

 • Good programming skills – Python, JAX, TensorFlow/PyTorch

-• ML infra experience: training and evaluating ML models at scale
+• ML infra experience: training, evaluating and deploying ML models at scale

 • Deep learning experience, especially with generative models, e.g., LLMs/VLMs, and/or reinforcement learning or imitation learning